Half-truth: Politics

 Some forms of half-truths are an inescapable part of politics in representative democracies.
 The reputation of a political candidate can be irreparably damaged if they are exposed in a lie, so a complex style of language has evolved to minimise the chance of this happening.
-If someone has not said something, they cannot be accused of lying.
+If someone has not said something, they cannot reasonably be accused of lying.
 As a consequence, politics has become a world where half-truths are expected, and political statements are rarely accepted at face value.

 William Safire defines a half-truth, for political purposes, as "a statement accurate enough to require an explanation; and the longer the explanation, the more likely a public reaction of half-belief".

 It has been shown that the order of the half-truth makes a difference in reported belief in the statement.
 That is when a statement begins with a true statement followed by another unrelated statement (either true or false), the statement is believed.
 However, when the false statement is put in front, then the entire package is less believed regardless if the second part of the argument is true or false.
+This also indicates the anchoring effect, which is a tendency of people to believe the first thing said which acts as an anchor point in believing, or disbelieving, what follows and is also found in reference pricing used in price promotions.
+Consumer behaviour and psychology studies show the heavy influence of the order and presentation of information in what beliefs people generally may be likely to form as well as decoy items that may be the early information.

 In his 1990 work The Magic Lantern: The Revolution of 1989 Witnessed in Warsaw, Budapest, Berlin, and Prague, Timothy Garton Ash responded to Václav Havel's call for "living in truth":

 Philosopher Alfred North Whitehead was quoted as saying: "There are no whole truths; all truths are half-truths.
 It is trying to treat them as whole truths that play the devil".
 If this is true, statements, or truths, which according to Whitehead are all half-truths, are susceptible to creating deceptive and false conclusions.